-Roasted asparagus and cherry tomatoes with balsamic vinaigrette is an easy side dish that celebrates the fresh flavors of spring.
+Roasted asparagus and cherry tomatoes with balsamic vinaigrette is an easy side dish that celebrates fresh flavors without drowning in sauce.
 It takes just a few minutes to prep and ten minutes in the oven, so it’s perfect for weeknight dinners, but special enough for company.

 You will love this

 Roasted asparagus = delicious.
 Roasting asparagus until they’re lightly browned brings out a nuttiness you’ll never get with steamed asparagus.

 Juicy cherry tomato topping.
 Roasting cherry tomatoes releases their juices which mixes with the balsamic vinaigrette and creates a lovely roasted tomato balsamic vinaigrette.

 So.
 Easy.
 This side dish is so easy it’s silly, really.
 But the end result seems like you did a whole heckuva lot more than you did.
 High ROI on this one.